 How should I order books and materials for the classes I am teaching?

-What other support is available to me for fall teaching?
+What other support is available to me for spring teaching?

 Please see the Support for Faculty tab on Academic Affairs' Remote Teaching and Academic Support webpage.